AdobeDocs/experience-manager-65.en/help/sites-administering/workflows-managing.md

 1. Click the **Access Control** tab.
 1. In the **Local Access Control Policies** (**Access Control List**) table, click the plus icon to **Add Entry**.
-1. In the **Add New Entry** dialog add a new ACE with the following properties:
+1. In the **Add New Entry** dialog box, add an ACE with the following properties:

     * **Principal**: `content-authors`
     * **Type**: `Deny`